StirfireStudios/Jacquard-YarnCompiler/README.md

 #### Variable Length
 ##### VarInt
-  1. Type (`Byte`) - length + signed or unsigned - high bit is on if it's signed, the lower 7 are the NumBytes of the number (current max length is 8 bytes)
+  1. Type (`Byte`) - length + signed or unsigned - high bit is on if it's signed, the lower 7 are the NumBytes of the number (current max length is 8 bytes).
+If this is 0 then there's no bytes and the value is 0.
   2. then NumBytes of
      1. NumberPart (`Byte`) - Part of the number